MaxineHelsel/TerraQuest/README.md

 ## Alpha Version 18

+### Day/Night Cycle

+The game will now cycle between day and night, 1 full day / night cycle is 24 minutes. this cycle is saved witht the map in the manifest file

 ### Infinate Worlds

  You can now have (near) infinate worlds, the actual world size is 5.5\*10^20 x 7.3\*10^20 tiles

+### New Commands

+- /tickrate (/tk)

+Changes the tickrate

 ## Alpha Version 17